sillsdev/ptx2pdf/docs/ptx2pdf/figures.md

 that results in something too high, then we try again but scale it according to the available height.

+We now see if there should be credit-text (e.g. "© A. Artist") overwritten on the image, and if so apply that (to be discussed later).

 Now we create the figure box which is what appears in the document and consists of either the picture or a placeholder.
 At this point we write details of this picture to the `.picpages` file.
 If the user has asked for placeholders instead